mysterecode/react-clothing-store-template/README.md

 ## License

-This project, **MEGANoir**, is developed and owned by mysterecode.
+This project, **MAGENoir**, is developed and owned by mysterecode.
 You are free to use, modify, and distribute this project for any purpose.
 However, attribution to the original author is appreciated but not required.

 **Disclaimer:** This software is provided "as is," without warranty of any kind.
 Use it at your own risk.